-3.1.4 Corporate Services will have overarching responsibility for:
+3.1.4 Governance and Risk Management will have overarching responsibility for:

-b. coordinating the maintenance of, and promulgating the Register of Compliance Obligations and
+b. coordinating, managing and maintaining the Register of Compliance Obligations; and

-3.1.6 All staff and agents of the University must be aware of compliance responsibilities that apply to their area of work or activities, and ensure that their actions on behalf of the University comply with relevant laws, industry codes and organisational standards.
+3.1.6 All staff must be aware of compliance responsibilities that apply to their area of work or activities and ensure that their actions on behalf of the University comply with relevant laws, industry codes and organisational standards.
 It is the responsibility of Organisational Unit Managers to ensure staff have appropriate information to ensure compliance.

-3.2.1 The University will adopt a risk-based approach to the implementation of its compliance program.
-Statutory obligations representing the greatest degree of risk to the University will be given priority.
+3.2.1 The University will adopt a risk-based approach to the implementation of its compliance obligations.

-3.2.2 Compliance responsibilities will be identified and promulgated through the Register of Compliance Obligations.
+3.2.5 Compliance responsibilities will be identified and promulgated through the Register of Compliance Obligations.
 The Director, Governance and Risk Management is responsible for maintaining a Register of Compliance Obligations.